-If you spot root rot, remove the plant and trim off damaged roots.
-Make sure your orchid is planted in a coarse potting mix and in a container with drainage holes.
+Remove the plant and trim off damaged roots if you spot root rot.
+Make sure your orchid is planted in a coarse potting mix and a container with drainage holes.

 Bud Die Back

-Make sure your plant is receiving an adequate amount of light as well as the proper temperature and humidity.
+Ensure your plant receives an adequate amount of light and the proper temperature and humidity.